nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Principles

-- 2.04.P1) A legal system aligned with international conventions like the UNCRC

-- 2.04.P2) nited Nations Convention on the Rights of the Child) that ensures freedom

-- 2.04.P3) d safety for children.
+- 2.04.P1) A legal system aligned with international conventions like the UNCRC (United Nations Convention on the Rights of the Child) that ensures freedom and safety for children.

-- 2.04.P4) Proper care and nutrition for children.
+- 2.04.P2) Proper care and nutrition for children.

-- 2.04.P5) The well-being and development of all children.
+- 2.04.P3) The well-being and development of all children.

-- 2.04.P6) Protection of children from abuse and all forms of violence.
+- 2.04.P4) Protection of children from abuse and all forms of violence.

 #### Activities